-The prep and installation work add significant cost per square foot.
+The prep and installation work adds significant cost per square foot.

-The texture of natural stone epoxy floors means more work and upkeep costs.
+The texture of natural stone floors means more work and upkeep costs.

 Cleaning is time-consuming and difficult.

-Many companies require homeowners pay for professional cleaning yearly or lose their warranty.
+Many companies require homeowners to pay for professional cleaning yearly or lose their warranty.

 These floors cause mold and mildew.

 These types of epoxy floorings are not a solution to your mold and mildew problems in the basement as they claim.
 Again, their structure allows water to get down the cracks and crevices between the individual stones.
 Once the water gets in, there’s no easy way to get it out.

 As a result, it settles to the bottom of the flooring structure, much like what happens with carpeting in a basement, where it encourages mold and mildew—and the smells associated with them—to form.
 Eventually, this means the flooring itself can begin to weaken and crack.
 Such damage requires repair work at a significant cost.
 Oftentimes, the only solution is to completely remove the floor and replace it completely.

 Any flooring system in a garage that allows water to settle into its structure cannot properly withstand the demands of Ohio’s weather.
 To explain, Ohio’s freeze and thaw cycles mean that any water lying within the floor will expand and contract as the temperatures rise and fall.